1998 Słupsk street riots: History

-After the match, hundreds of fans were peacefully going back home.
-At the intersection on Szczecińska Street, a group of 12 people decided to cross the street on red light.
+After the match, hundreds of fans were peacefully returning back home.
+At the intersection on Szczecińska Street, a group of 12 people decided to cross the street on a red light.
 This was noticed by nearby policemen in a patrol vehicle, Dariusz Woźniak and Robert K. The group noticed the police vehicle and allegedly began to run away.
-Woźniak caught up to a member of the group, the 13-year-old Przemysław Czaja and repeatedly hit his head and neck using his baton.
-This fact was witnessed by tens of people.
+Woźniak caught up to a member of the group, a 13-year-old child named Przemysław Czaja, and repeatedly hit his head and neck using his baton.
+The unprovoked violence was witnessed by tens of people.
 Despite pleas, the policemen did not call an ambulance for the unconscious Czaja, who was lying on the sidewalk.
-At 8:20 p.m., the boy died, later it turned out that the death had been caused by hemorrhage.
+At 8:20 p.m., the victim died, it later turned out that the death had been caused by haemorrhage.

-News about the incident spread quickly around the city and next day, on Sunday, January 11, a group of supporters of the two Słupsk's sports clubs – Czarni and Gryf, gathered in the morning on Szczecińska Street, to erect a cross there.
-At about midday the crowd moved to the vicinity of local prosecutor's office, demanding punishment of the responsible officer, who was being questioned inside the building.
-At about 4 p.m. the prosecutor issued a statement stating that the victim stumbled while running away, and hit his head against a trolley bus traction post, which caused the death.
-The same day, Woźniak was temporarily arrested, but then bailed by the local worker's union.
+News about the incident spread quickly around the city and the next morning, Sunday January 11, a group of supporters of Słupsk's two sports clubs, Czarni Słupsk and Gryf Słupsk, gathered on Szczecińska Street, to erect a cross there.
+At about midday the mourners moved to the vicinity of the local prosecutor's office, demanding punishment of the responsible officer, who was being questioned inside the building.
+At about 4 p.m. the prosecutor issued a statement claiming that the victim had stumbled while running away and hit his head against a trolley bus traction post, which had caused the death.
+The same day, Woźniak was temporarily arrested, but then bailed by the local workers' union.